Tangerie/CFD-Python3-Reverse-Shell/README.md

 **quit**

-	Exits the shell on both server and client sides
+	Cleanly shuts the connection on both server and client sides and quits the client service - NOTE: Only recommended for removal as all control is lost until client run again

+**reset**

+	Cuts the connection, but does not quit the client - Recommened if you just need to restart the connection

 **shell**